 Every child is well supported both in the classroom and on the playground to ensure that their social and emotional development needs are being met.
-All children have members of staff s/he can talk to, should the need arise, and feel safe that this is done in a secure and non-judgemental environment (these include class teachers; support staff; Emotional Literacy Support Assistant - ELSA; members of the senior leadership team).
-In some circumstances, where a child of family requires regular social and/or emotional support, planned sessions with the ELSA may be arranged.
-All staff have access to Targeted Mental Health in Schools (TaMHS) training through CAMHS and support staff and the Inclusion Leader has had additional TaMHS training in Attachment Theory.
-The Inclusion Leader also meets at least termly with a Primary Mental Health Nurse from CAMHS to discuss possible support strategies to meet the needs of children in school.
+All children are aware of members of staff s/he can talk to, should the need arise, and feel safe that this is done in a secure and non-judgemental environment (these include class teachers; support staff; Emotional Literacy Support Assistant - ELSA; members of the leadership team).
+In some circumstances, where a child or family requires regular social and/or emotional support, planned sessions with the ELSA may be arranged.
+The SENCO also meets at least termly with a Primary Mental Health Worker from CAMHS to discuss possible support strategies to meet the needs of children in school.

 We have a zero-tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.
-Our PSHCE programme, Jigsaw, also looks to support emotional and social development.
+Our Personal, Social and Health Education (PSHCE) programme also looks to support emotional and social development.

-All staff have basic first aid training, with nominated members of staff receiving more advanced training.
+Identified staff have basic first aid training, with nominated members of staff receiving more advanced training.
 Where appropriate, specific training for staff is arranged to ensure we can meet individual children's medical needs through outside agencies.

-Pupil and their family's voices are very important to our school and feedback from both parties is ascertained regularly.
-This includes our active school council, monthly chit chat groups, small group, voting systems, pupil discussions and questionnaires and is monitored by our Wellbeing Leader.
+Pupil voice is very important to our academy and feedback from the children is ascertained regularly.
+This includes our active academy council but is also gained through small group pupil discussions and questionnaires.

-Involvement of other bodies (including health, social care, LA support services, voluntary organisations) in supporting children's SEN and their families
+Involvement of other bodies (including health, social care, Local Authority support services, voluntary organisations) in supporting children's SEND and their families

-We hold meetings where professionals from outside the school are invited to attend.
+We hold meetings where professionals from outside the academy are invited to attend.
 During these meetings we may discuss individual cases where it is felt support above and beyond what the academy is able to offer is necessary.
 In these cases, parents and children will be consulted and consent sought so that agencies are able to work together in supporting the overall development of the child.

-During the last academic year, we worked with services including Social Services, Surrey Family Support Service, primary care trust workers, Child and Adolescent Mental Health teams and young carers as well as SEND specific services.
-As part of the Kite Academy Trust, we also have access to the trust's Inclusion Team which includes Inclusion Advisors and Family Support Workers (FSW).
+During the last academic year we worked with services including Social Services, Surrey Family Support Service, primary care trust workers, Child and Adolescent Mental Health teams and young carers as well as SEND specific services.
+As part of the Kite Academy Trust, we also have access to the Trust's Inclusion Team which includes the Trust Leader for SEND and Inclusion, Inclusion Support, Family Support Workers (FSW) and Inclusion Welfare Officer (IWO).
 Throughout the year FSWs run a variety of workshops and events to support our families, as well as working with some families on a one-to-one basis.
-Our academy also runs a family multi-systemic group called FAST group (Family And School Together) which supports children identified as needing further support.

 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement within the learning environment.
-At times where we do have Looked After Children our designated teacher Mrs Sandie Gordon meets with social services and the virtual school to ensure the child's wider needs are being met.
+At times where we do have Looked After Children our designated teacher (Lisa Byrne) meets with social services and the virtual school to ensure the child's wider needs are being met.
 A Personal Education Plan (PEP) is produced termly to help support the child develop holistically.